aishwaryag31/Revenue_sales_analysis/README.md

 - **Store-Level Insights:** Evaluate the contributions of individual stores to overall revenue and identify top-performing locations.
 - **Product Analysis:** Gain clarity on product category performance to prioritize inventory, marketing, and pricing strategies.
 - **Sales Rep Evaluation:** Benchmark sales representatives based on their transaction counts and revenue contributions to optimize team performance.

-These insights empower businesses to make data-driven decisions, optimize operations, and improve profitability.

 ---